George J. Mitchell: Northern Ireland peace process

 Since 1995, Mitchell has been active in the Northern Ireland peace process, having served as the United States Special Envoy for Northern Ireland under President Bill Clinton.
 He first led an international body to review options for paramilitary arms decommissioning, which produced the Mitchell Principles that regulated access to subsequent all-party peace talks.
 Mitchell then co-chaired the all-party talks, leading to the Belfast Agreement, signed on Good Friday 1998 (known since as the "Good Friday Agreement").
 Mitchell's mediation between the parties was crucial to the success of the talks.
 He was succeeded as special envoy by Richard Haass.

 For his leadership in the Northern Ireland peace negotiations, Mitchell was awarded the Liberty Medal (on July 4, 1998) and the Presidential Medal of Freedom (on March 17, 1999).
 In accepting the Liberty Medal, he stated: "I believe there's no such thing as a conflict that can't be ended.
 They're created and sustained by human beings.
 They can be ended by human beings.
 No matter how ancient the conflict, no matter how hateful, no matter how hurtful, peace can prevail."
+In 2025, a documentary titled "The Negotiator" which follows Mitchell's work to broker the Good Friday Agreement was released at the Maine International Film Festival.